Table of Contents

 The rule of 85 basically simplifies what tee you should play from with basic math.
 The 85 golf rule is as follows:

 *If you score 85 or higher, then you should be using the senior tees for men.

 PGA TOUR Champions | Senior Golf Tour

-For tournament play, men must be fifty years of age or older, and women must be forty-five years of age or fifty (depending on the tour).
+For tournament play, men must be 50 or older, and women must be 45 or 50 (depending on the tour). ⛳️